 As your life changes, so do your insurance requirements.
 Perhaps you are buying a home.
 If you already have car insurance, you now will need both home and auto insurance.
 A new insurance broker will shop at several insurance companies to get you a variety of quotes to meet your new insurance requirements.
 They will help you compare these quotes and find you the policy that suits you and your budget best.

 Changing insurance brokers may save you money when you purchase a new insurance policy.
 A new insurance broker will compare rates at different companies to see if you can save on your insurance.
-They will also make sure you get all the discounts you are eligible for.
+They will also make sure you get all the auto insurance discounts and property insurance discounts you are eligible for.

 Yes.
 You can change insurance brokers anytime you want.